 I am an ethnographer.
-I explore how learning activity responds to the environment, and how our epistemology of learning—how we think about how we learn—shapes the environments in which we learn.
+I explore how learning activity responds to the environment, and how our epistemology of learning—or how we think about how we learn—shapes the environments in which we learn.

 Learning is not bound by time and place, and curating complex learning environments requires a subtle understanding of the interplay between people, place and pedagogy.
 In communicating my work I aim to provide knowledge that is actionable, in the hope that it will inspire theoretically informed action in the world.